 Ten Second Review

 The thing with being fast-tracked to the top of the tree is that things happen, well, fast.
 Where most manufacturers will replace a car when it's seven years old, Kia isn't playing that game.
-It can't if it needs to get where it wants to be, so it has cracked the whip and rolled out a second generation cee'd just five years after the original car made the rest of the family hatch market come over all self-conscious.
-In those five years, Kia shifted 430,000 cee'ds in Western Europe alone, including a few made famous as Reasonably Priced Cars on BBC's Top Gear.
+It can't if it needs to get where it wants to be, so it has cracked the whip and rolled out the improved second generation cee'd we're looking at here just three years after this design was originally introduced.

 The challenge facing Kia now is to launch a car that lives up to the expectations of the market.
-Beforehand there wasn't a great deal expected of the cee'd.
+Not so long ago, there wasn't a great deal expected of the cee'd.
 We thought it was going to be a vehicle we would patronise, claim that it offered a lot of metal for the money and such like, but it was shockingly close to the class best.
-The second generation car will also have to be a lot better than merely cheap and cheerful.
-Let's try it in the form most British buyers will want, equipped with a 126bhp 1.6-litre CRDi diesel engine.
+This improved second generation car will also have to be a lot better than merely cheap and cheerful.
+Let's try it in the form most British buyers will want, equipped with a 134bhp 1.6-litre CRDi diesel engine.

 Design and Build

 Whether you choose to order this car in five-door hatchback, Sportswagon estate or pro_cee'd coupe guise, you should feel that in improved second generation form, it certainly looks more purposeful.
 At the front, it retains Kia's hallmark 'tiger-nose' grille, along with wraparound headlamps and integrated fog lamps.
 Changes include a more angular and wider bumper, with chrome trim around the fog lamps, and a smarter oval-shaped grille mesh echoing many of the shapes and design forms on the front of the car.
 A similar change has been made to the rear of the cee'd, with reshaped bumpers, sporty-looking reflectors and LED lamps all featuring.